A four part series… by Letitia Glenn

 Shimming can temporarily replace wasted muscles and create a lovely, even contact with the saddle.
 They are truly remedial/therapeutic tools!

 This methodology can be a little more intensive/tricky and you may need some coaching.
-(This link will make it easy for us to help you)

 Be sure to contact our team to receive advice if you are unable to nut this one out.